Pocket neighborhood: Examples

 Boston's pocket neighborhood of Audubon Circle added 20 sculpted bird silhouettes over one of the city's busiest intersections to "beautify and define" the area.
 A small neighborhood in Fife limited commercial development in a pocket neighborhood of 12 homes built in the 1930s.
-A grouping of three houses in Duluth, Minnesota, designed by architect David Salmela, adopts the "Scandinavian tradition of pocket neighborhood" using common style and appearance for the homes and a central courtyard to enhance views and neighborly contact.
+A grouping of three houses in Duluth, Minnesota, designed by architect David Salmela, adopts the "Scandinavian tradition of pocket neighborhoods" using common style and appearance for the homes and a central courtyard to enhance views and neighborly contact.
 A planned pocket neighborhood on 3.7 acre in Beloit, Wisconsin was designed to include geothermal heating and cooling and is a sustainable development that will use a common road at the back of the homes, geothermal energy, and a community tea garden, while limiting the need to remove existing oak trees on the property.

 Other projects include Conover Commons in Redmond, Washington, Greenwood Avenue Cottages in Shoreline, Washington, Danielson Grove in Kirkland, Washington, Umatilla Hill in Port Townsend, Washington and Salish Pond in Gresham, Oregon.
 The smaller homes are more affordable to maintain and keep up, and cooperation can be a benefit when it comes to watching children and pets.